lachm99/lachm99.github.io/e-portfolio/standard-3.md

 ---
 {% include item-title.html title="OneNote" first=True %}

 [OneNote](https://onenote.com) is a versatile free-form notepad and information organisation app (Microsoft.com, 2024).
-It is a fantastic tool for teachers, as it can be used both to structure lessons and deliver them interactively.

-OneNote pairs particularly well with mathematics, which requires various notation all much easier drawn than typed.
-Used together with Vivi, OneNote enables work to be modelled live and preserved for students to review.
+It is a fantastic tool for any teacher, as it can be used both to structure lessons and deliver them interactively.
+However, OneNote pairs particularly well with mathematics, which requires various notation and visuals all much easier drawn than typed.
+Used together with Vivi or another system of projection, OneNote enables mathematical work to be modelled live as well as preserved for students to review.

 {% include img-container.html img="/assets/img/e-portfolio/onenote.gif" cap="OneNote Lesson Page Demo" link="https://onenote.com/" %}

-OneNote is flexible, and can be effectively employed to address every focus area of standard 3:
+In my experience, OneNote is extremely flexible, and can be effectively employed to address every focus area of standard 3:
 - Each page may be headed with explicit learning intentions and success criteria, defining an appropriate level of challenge for the class (3.1),
 - Lesson sequences can be grouped in notebooks and sections, with connections between pages (3.2),
 - A lesson’s page may be segmented and annotated to indicate which learning strategy is to be used by the class, or to prompt the teacher to use an instructional strategy (3.3),